owntracks/booklet/docs/features/encrypt.md

 ## Payload encryption

-In addition to the [transport encryption via TLS](tls.md), the OwnTracks apps support payload encryption using [libsodium](https://github.com/jedisct1/libsodium/), in particular [secret-key authenticated encryption][1].
+In addition to the [transport encryption via TLS](tls.md) (over MQTT and HTTPS), the OwnTracks apps support payload encryption using [libsodium](https://github.com/jedisct1/libsodium/), in particular [secret-key authenticated encryption][1].
 We have also implemented support for payload encryption (i.e. decryption) in the [OwnTracks Recorder](https://github.com/owntracks/recorder).

 You configure a _secret_ (which you keep secret) in the app's settings.
-From this moment onwards, the apps encrypt the [JSON](../tech/json.md) with this secret and transport the payload in a new JSON object which looks like this:
+From this moment onwards, the apps encrypt outgoing [JSON](../tech/json.md) with this secret and transport the payload in a new JSON object which looks like this:

 ```json
 {